Calvin Ridley Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Season Stats

+- So far this season, 21.1% of the 247 passes thrown by his team have gone Ridley's way.

-- With 10 targets in the red zone this season, Ridley has been on the receiving end of 27.0% of his team's 37 red zone pass attempts.
+- Ridley has seen the ball thrown his way 10 times in the red zone this season, 27.0% of his team's 37 red zone pass attempts.

-- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 63.0% of the time while opting for the ground attack 37.0% of the time.
+- The Falcons have thrown the ball in 63.0% of their plays from scrimmage this year while running the ball 37.0% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Ridley's matchup with the Panthers.